 L et’s continue discussing some of the many health benefits of niacin with Dr. Andrew Saul.
 Most people have no clue why niacin is vital to the body.
-Some are aware that niacin achieved vitamin status (essential for life) because it prevents a disease called beriberi, yet few know or even care what beriberi is.
+Some are aware that niacin achieved vitamin status (essential for life) because it prevents a disease called pellagra, yet few know or even care what pellagra is.

 Today, most nutritionally informed people associate niacin with optimizing blood cholesterol levels.
 But, there’s still more to niacin’s health benefits.
 We have discussed niacin’s benefits for those with schizophrenia, relieving the pain of arthritis, and better still, in repairing the damage of osteoarthritis.
 This month, let’s chat with Dr. Saul about one of his favorite topics, niacin and learning and behavioral disorders.